thanavreddy/blackbox/Readme.md

 # Black Box API Decoded

-This project is a reverse-engineering challenge involving a set of undocumented API endpoints hosted on a sim**Hid**Hidden Behavior (Final Decoded Logic):**
+This project is a reverse-engineering challenge involving a set of undocumented API endpoints hosted on a Hidden Behavior (Final Decoded Logic):**

 ---